 Understanding Address Parsing, Standardization, and Delivery Verification APIs

 A key offering that many of our clients appreciate is our trackable direct mail.
-With a dynamic QR code, we can identify every direct mail recipient that uses their smartphone to open a call-to-action… from dialing a phone number or scheduling an appointment.
+With a dynamic QR code, we can identify every direct mail recipient who uses their smartphone to open a call-to-action (CTA), whether by dialing a phone number or scheduling an appointment.
 We can even push an event record for the specific recipient to their customer relationship management system… or contact a sales representative with the activity.

 Without accurate data, you can cause many issues: